 Mando: People come here because it’s true Latin; they like the food and the atmosphere.

-Lara: Do Latinos born here who might be a generation or more removed from their roots prefer authentic places or have their tastes changed?
+Q. Lara: Do Latinos born here, who might be a generation or more removed from their roots, prefer authentic tacos or have their tastes changed?

-Jarod: The margaritas are very good, they don’t use mix, just fresh lime juice.
+A. Jarod: The margaritas are very good.
+They don’t use mix, just fresh lime juice.
 But we wouldn’t take you there to eat.
 We’d take you to Matt’s El Rancho.
 It’s the best of the big places, but it’s Tex-Mex.
-They make their own tortillas, have six different types of bean, great grilled meats.
-It’s a real institution.
+They make their own tortillas, have six different types of bean, great grilled meats… it’s a real institution.
 There are a lot of new places, but they are more like college drinking places.

 Mando: We have fun with it because we are honest.
 F*ck it, it’s just our opinion.
 You don’t like it?
 Go start your own blog!